 “It rhymes with believe.”

 “Deceive?” called a voice from the back of the room.

 Hernan knew Mr. Weber, the school’s union representative, was just stalling.
-“Believers make achievers” was the most often quoted line from Nick Wallabee’s book, the cover of which featured a photo of Nick Wallabee standing in a sparse classroom, foot planted on an empty student desk, gazing defiantly into the camera on behalf of children.
-The news that he was now their superintendent had elevated Mr. Weber’s predictable drizzle of sarcasm and conspiracy theories to a raging thunderstorm.
+“Believers make achievers” was the most often quoted line from Nick Wallabee’s book, the cover of which featured a photo of Wallabee, eyes gazing defiantly into the camera on behalf of children, foot planted on an empty student desk in a sparse classroom that Mr. Weber insisted had been rented for the photo shoot.
+The news that Wallabee was now their superintendent had elevated Mr. Weber’s predictable drizzle of sarcasm and conspiracy theories to a raging thunderstorm.

 “You’re close!” said the presenter.
 “But maybe something a little more positive?”